Department Head, Communication and Media: June Deery

 Department Home Page: https://hass.rpi.edu/communication-media

 The department also offers Ph.D. and M.S. degrees in Communication and Rhetoric.
-The M.S. in Communication and Rhetoric prepares students for applied research in industry or government or for further study in a doctoral program.
+The M.S. prepares students for applied research in industry or government or for further study in a doctoral program.
+The Ph.D. qualifies students for careers in business, government, or, most often, academia.

 Research Innovations and Initiatives

 In research, the department’s mission is to develop and assess new understandings of how people create and manage their social and professional worlds through the mediation of symbol systems and communication technologies.
-The major thrusts of department research are described below.
+Faculty conduct research on a broad range of topics, with particular strengths in the following areas:

-Undergraduate programs in Communication and Media provide students with the multidisciplinary education that is essential for leadership in an information-based society, a society that is continuously being transformed by new communication processes and technologies.
+The undergraduate program in Communication, Media, & Design provides students with the multidisciplinary education that is essential for leadership in an information-based society, a society that is continuously being transformed by new communication processes and technologies.
 Building on Rensselaer’s technological infrastructure, these programs offer students experiential education in communication technologies and theoretical frameworks in order to understand and shape their impact on culture.

 Outcomes of the Undergraduate Curriculum